Last updated: July 24, 2022

 What is Yum Cha?

-The yum cha experience we have become accustomed with in Sydney involves restaurant staff walking around with trolleys presenting and offering these dishes and serving tea.
+The yum cha experience we have become accustomed to in Sydney involves restaurant staff walking around with trolleys presenting and offering these dishes and serving tea.

 These dishes are collectively referred to as dim sum, which represents a broad range of flavors, cooking styles, textures and ingredients.